President and CEO / Program Developer and Lead Facilitator, Viewpoint Leadership / McMaster UniversityConnect on LinkedIn

 Rumeet Billan is not only named one of Canada's most powerful women, she's also an Industrial Relations & Human Resources grad.

 Rumeet Billan (B.A.
 2006, M.Ed.
 2010, Ph.D.
 2014) owns for-profit and non-profit educational businesses.
-She also teaches her passion of Leadership and Social Entrepreneurship at Humber College.
+She also teaches the Leadership Essentials Course at McMaster University.
 Rumeet credits her success to an interdisciplinary approach to entrepreneurship.
 Read more about Rumeet here.

 What do employers value about Centre for Industrial Relations & Human Resources graduates?